jgrosjean-mathesis/sentence-swissbert/README.md

 ## Bias, Risks, and Limitations

 <!-- This section is meant to convey both technical and sociotechnical limitations. -->
-This model has been trained on news articles only.
+The sentence swissBERT model has been trained on news articles only.
 Hence, it might not perform as well on other text classes.
+Furthermore, it is specific to a Switzerland-related context, which means it probably does not perform as well on text that does not fall in that category.
+Additionally, the model has neither been trained nor evaluated for machine translation tasks.

 ## Training Details